 - If you need to talk to someone talk to your friend or family about your situation and if needed get medical help.

 The Take-home lesson is that being worry and ends up depressed is not the solution to any problem.
 Try to be productive and motivated.
 Stop unbearable circumstances even before they are initiated.
 Every problem has a solution but you should have the art to find it out.
 Stop being stressed out as you know that it will eventually end you up with depression.

+It is already hard to cope up your mental health during COVID-19.
 Freelancing is a beautiful thing but if it making you sick and you can’t control yourself take a break from work for some time and get back later.
 Please be polite to yourself and go easy on you.
 Enjoy everything as I always say in moderation.
 And learn more about depression with the national institute of mental health,